wh-alice/mig_visualstudio/vs/misc/how-to--add-templates-to-the-new-project-dialog-box.md

 ---
-title: "How to: Add Templates to the New Project Dialog Box" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Add Templates to the New Project Dialog Box | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""